 However after that you can follow the Raspberry Pi instructions to build code for the RP2040.
-Once the toolchain is installed there are no differences between macOS and Linux to, so see Section 2.1 and follow the instructions from there to fetch the SDK and build the "Blink" example.
+Once the toolchain is installed there are no differences between macOS and Linux, so see Section 2.1 and follow the instructions from there - skipping the section where you install the toolchain - to fetch the SDK and build the "Blink" example.